m-tolstrup/buzzy/README.md

 ## Project Structure

-The buzzy project has the following folder structure:
+The Buzzy project has the following folder structure:

 - **PREVAIL** (Submodule) (Polynomial-Runtime eBPF Verifier using an Abstract Interpretation Layer)
   - We use the PREVAIL verifier, to verify generated eBPF programs.